kimjoar/writings/alpha/step-by-step-modules-templates.md

 Modules using Require.js
 ------------------------

-Most of us have written 1000+ lines of JavaScript code in a single file.
+Most of us have written 1000+ lines of JavaScript code in a single file at some point.
-For large projects this is a pain to work with, it's a pain to test, and it's a pain to reuse and extend the code.
+For large projects this is hard to work with, difficult to test, and next to impossible reuse and extend.

 The code we have above looks good for now, but gradually the size and complexity will increase, and suddenly the file is too long and